napari/docs/docs/guides/axis-names.md

 ```

 napari started out as a tool to look at NumPy arrays.
 As such, it mimics some
-behavior when mixing arrays of different dimension, known as
+behavior when mixing arrays of different dimensions, known as
 [broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html).

 Specifically, arrays of mixed dimensionality are *right-aligned*.
 In order to
 make array shapes match across different elements of napari, napari 0.7.0
 started using *negative indexing*, i.e. indexing from the right end of a list
-or tuple, for its axes.
+or tuple, for its axes labels.

 Suppose we have a time lapse of neuronal activity, with a 3D image with
 dimensions T, Y, and X, a set of 2D masks of dimensions Y, X, and a set of
 2D centroid coordinates, with dimensions Y, X. Before napari 0.7.0, the default
-dimension names would have been:
+axis labels would have been:

 | component  |  T |  Y |  X |
 |------------|----|----|----|